IAL Economics: assessment support

 Calculations of PED will always be negative so you must include a negative sign in the answer even if the fact the quantity falls is ignored in earlier calculations.
 Whilst in May 2019 on this occasion we have allowed for a positive or negative value of PED, it is important to note that it is technically a negative value and candidates must show it is negative in future series.
 Elasticities of demand are not percentages and the percentage sign must not be included.

-Knowledge 2 Application 2 Analysis 2
+Knowledge 2 marks; Application 2 marks; Analysis 2 marks.

 Might include an instruction to illustrate the answer with a supply and demand diagram.
 A correct diagram would get 3 marks: